 The question is whether Principle 3 should have been in play or whether the information – both "open" and payload – was publicly available and therefore exempt from the Principle 3 requirements.

-The Commissioner acknowledges that the open WiFi information is not in any sense 'secret' or 'confidential': it can be accessed by anyone with a smart phone, a wireless-enabled laptop, or other common and basic equipment that can see a display of all wireless networks in the vicinity.
+The Commissioner acknowledged that the open WiFi information was not in any sense 'secret' or 'confidential': it can be accessed by anyone with a smart phone, a wireless-enabled laptop, or other common and basic equipment that can see a display of all wireless networks in the vicinity.

 In relation to the payload information (and this was only accessed by Google from unsecured networks), some might say that people who choose not to secure their network are just dumping information into the ether which other people (who write clever computer programmes) can look at.

-On that kind of analysis, the Commissioner's conclusion that Google was in breach of Principle 3 is difficult to accept.
+On that kind of analysis, the Commissioner's conclusion that Google was in breach of Principle 3 is open for debate.

-The Commissioner's finding that Google was in breach of Principle 4 in relation to the open WiFi information is also a little surprising given that there has been wide media discussion of the fact that this information is not secure and can be readily "seen" by anyone walking past the house with a clever phone.
+The Commissioner's finding that Google was in breach of Principle 4 in relation to the open WiFi information might also surprise some given wide media discussion of the fact that this information is not secure and can be readily "seen" by anyone walking past the house with a clever phone.

-Is it really reasonable to conclude that Google was "unfair" to gather it – just because of the scale of the project?
-While the Commissioner's report describes Google's actions as "covert" – the initiative was no more covert than if a Google employee had sat at her desk and opened up a phone book.
+Was it reasonable to conclude that Google was "unfair" to gather it – just because of the scale of the project?
+While the Commissioner's report describes Google's actions as "covert" – some might argue that the initiative was no more covert than if a Google employee had sat at her desk and opened up a phone book.
+Views will differ.

-The Commissioner was on much stronger ground in relation to the payload information where it seems that Google did "intrude to an unreasonable extent upon the personal affairs of the individual concerned", which is a breach of privacy Principle 4.
+The Commissioner was, however, on strong ground in relation to the payload information where it seems that Google did "intrude to an unreasonable extent upon the personal affairs of the individual concerned", which is a breach of privacy Principle 4.

-However, the Commissioner went a step further; finding that Google's'actions were not only unreasonably intrusive but also "unfair".
-Given that Google was already (clearly) in breach of Principle 4 for the intrusion, nothing really turned on whether the intrusion was "unfair" or not.
-But in terms of precedent, was Google's conduct really unfair when all it did was gather data that people – by choosing not to secure their networks – had chosen to publicly broadcast?
+However, the Commissioner went a step further; finding that Google's actions were not only unreasonably intrusive but also "unfair".
+Given that Google was already (clearly) in breach of Principle 4 for the intrusion, in this case nothing really turned on whether the intrusion was "unfair" or not.

 The information in this article is for informative purposes only and should not be relied on as legal advice.
 Please contact Chapman Tripp for advice tailored to your situation.